ucsd-dsc-arts/dsc160-midterm-group10/README.md

 (30 points, three to five paragraphs)

 The first paragraph should be a short summary describing your results.

+In broad terms, we learned that the songs from pop artists tended to be much formulaic in nature, but that didn't necessarily mean that the SVC model hard a harder time differentiating between the songs, though that was likely the impact of unforeseen factors in our analysis.
+Because the pop songs were more formulaic, it likely meant that the classifier had a much easier job differentiating between each one.
+With how arrythmic and unique each hip hop song can be, it makes sense that the classifier could struggle when only presented with a 10 second portion of the song, though this wasn't necessarily something we foresaw happening.

 The subsequent paragraphs could address questions including:
 - Why is this culturally relevant?